MatzJB/SuperMarioMan/README.md

  * Super Nintendo controller input
  * Eliminate all known glitches
  * AI to control enemies, environment and Mario autopilot mode
+ * Ability to save states
+ * Replay ability

+ ## Copyright issues
+ There will be copyright issues, so I will use stand in sprites and audio, just to be safe.